Skip to main content

 The teaching programme is based on the FRCS Urol curriculum.
 Training days occur on a monthly basis, offering a mix of Consultant and trainee-delivered teaching.

 Simulation days in Dundee, Aberdeen and Fife incorporate training in laparoscopic, robotic and bladder outflow surgery simulators, and are very popular.
-There are additional opportunities to attend laparoscopic and ureteroscopic training courses using cadavers via the renowned Dundee Institute for Healthcare Simulation.
+There are additional opportunities to attend laparoscopic and ureteroscopic training courses in the Cuschieri Unit at Dundee, using cadavers.

 East of Scotland trainees have traditionally performed well at the FRCS Urol, with the region having a Keith Yeates Medal winner in 2018.